Humanoid robot: Demonstrative

 Though many real-world applications for humanoid robots are unexplored, their primary use is to demonstrate up-and-coming technologies.
 Modern examples of humanoid robots, such as the Honda Asimo, are revealed to the public in order to demonstrate new technological advancements in motor skills, such as walking, climbing, and playing an instrument.
 Other humanoid robots have been developed for household purposes, however excel only in single purpose skills and are far from autonomous.
-Humanoid robots, especially those with artificial intelligence algorithms, could be useful for future dangerous and/or distant space exploration missions, without having the need to turn back around again and return to Earth once the mission is completed.
+Humanoid robots, especially those with artificial intelligence (AI) algorithms, could be useful for future dangerous and/or distant space exploration missions, without having the need to turn back around again and return to Earth once the mission is completed.

 Sensors

 A sensor is a device that measures some attribute of the world.
 Being one of the three primitives of robotics (besides planning and control), sensing plays an important role in robotic paradigms.

 Sensors can be classified according to the physical process with which they work or according to the type of measurement information that they give as output.
 In this case, the second approach was used.